 Track Time and Focus on Income-Production

 As a small business owner, time is money.
 You hear that a lot but do you really understand the implications?
-If you spend the majority of your time doing things that don’t actively contribute to your bottom line you may squeak by every year but you’ll never grow your business into true profitability.
+If you spend the majority of your time doing things that don’t actively contribute to your bottom line (how long does the employee schedule take you?) you may squeak by every year but you’ll never grow your business into true profitability.
 Moneymaking activities include:

 - Marketing your business